ostadabbas/Infant-Upper-Body-Postural-Symmetry/readme.md

 python eval.py
 ````

 The evaluation script `eval.py` computes each geometric measure of symmetry for each infant face, and also the resulting performance metrics per pose estimation model.
-The code is not sophisticated and only depends on popular, stable packages.
+The code is not sophisticated and depends only on popular, stable packages.
 It outputs results in text form and the following scatter plots:

 <div align="center">
 <img src="scatter.jpg" alt="Prediction performance and scatter plots" width="400"/>
 </div>

-## Model inference
+## Face and body pose estimation models

 Inference is performed on the images in the [InfAnFace](https://github.com/ostadabbas/Infant-Facial-Landmark-Detection-and-Tracking) dataset, specifically, the subset listed in `landmarks.csv`.